 Turn right at the top of this track onto the Baylis Track.

-And on to the last three pegs on this trail.
+On to the last three numbers…

-50 A good bush of prickly mingimingi.
+A thriving bush of prickly mingimingi (see 7).

 This nature trail guide is compiled by the Centennial Park Bush Society.